 During the holiday season, the normal call volume of a 24/7 call center can increase rapidly.

-If you are operating a contact center or managing a team of call representatives, you might often use a different approach to handle changes in the call volumes that the holiday rush can bring.
+If you’re managing a team of customer support representatives or outsourcing to a call center, you might often use a different approach to handle changes in the call volumes that the holiday rush can bring.

 You may stretch your staff’s availability, reroute your calls, or adjust your calling schedule to accommodate the extra number of callers.
 Ultimately, a precise measurement needs to be fulfilled first before these steps can be carried out.